Understanding e-commerce payment methods for seamless transactions

 Encryption should also be applied to your business itself, ensuring further security for customers — both personal information and payment details.

 Unfortunately, cybercrime has emerged as a wildly successful industry of its own.
-Forbes estimates that the cost of global cybercrime will hit an annual $10.5 trillion by the year 2025.
+Cybersecurity Ventures estimates that cybercrime will cost the world 1 trillion USD per month by 20312.

 Combating this incredibly lucrative underworld is clearly difficult, and with increasing awareness of targeted attacks on individuals, shielding your customer is an urgent matter.

 Fraud detection is one such prevention method.
-You can implement tools to monitor transaction patterns and customer behaviours with the purposes of identifying patterns of fraudulent activity.
+You can implement tools to monitor transaction patterns and customer behaviours with the purpose of identifying patterns of fraudulent activity.

 On a more basic level, the Address Verification System (AVS) and Card Verification Value (CVV) should be required fields as standard.